Mogo-BI/Examine_a_database_with_SQL_to_follow_customer_satisfaction/README.md

-# Explore a database with SQL to follow customer satisfaction
+# Examine a database with SQL to follow customer satisfaction
 <h1>I. Context</h1>

 I did a consulting mission like BI Analyst in **Best Market**, a mass distribution company.